A Survey on Out-of-Distribution Detection in NLP: Methodology

 \subsubsection{Other Methods}

 We also review some representative methods that do not belong to the above two categories. \citet{vyas2018out} proposed to use an ensemble of classifiers to detect OOD, where each classifier was trained in a self-supervised manner by leaving out a random subset of training data as OOD data. ~\citet{li2021kfolden} proposed $k$Folden, which included $k$ classifiers for $k$ class labels.
-Each classifier was trained on a subset with $k-1$ classes while leaving one class unknown. ~\citet{tan2019out} tackled the problem of OOD detection with limited labeled ID training data and proposed an OOD-resistant Prototypical Network to build the OOD detector. ~\citet{ren2019likelihood,gangal2020likelihood} used the likelihood ratio produced by generative models to detect OOD samples.
-The likelihood ratio effectively corrects confounding background statistics for OOD detection. ~\citet{ryu2017neural} employed the reconstruction error as the detection score.
+Each classifier was trained on a subset with $k-1$ classes while leaving one class unknown. ~\citet{zhou2023two} also proposed an OOD training method based on ensemble methods. ~\citet{wu2022multi} proposed a novel multi-level knowledge distillation-based approach for OOD detection. ~\citet{tan2019out} tackled the problem of OOD detection with limited labeled ID training data and proposed an OOD-resistant Prototypical Network to build the OOD detector. ~\citet{ren2019likelihood,gangal2020likelihood} used the likelihood ratio produced by generative models to detect OOD samples.
+The likelihood ratio effectively corrects confounding background statistics for OOD detection. ~\citet{ryu2017neural} employed the reconstruction error as the detection score. ~\citet{ouyang2023prefix} proposed an unsupervised prefix-tuning-based OOD detection framework to be lightweight.